 FAX: (360) 898-1491

 During the Covid-19 pandemic, the safety of our customers, employees, and community remains a top priority.
-We are still here to help you find your dream home and are available to answer questions via phone and email.
-For the latest information on tours, please visit https://www.alderbrookproperties.com/golf-course-homes-hood-canal/covid-19-updates/.
+As a result, we are scheduling pre-arranged in-person home tours and suggest at least 48 hours of notice.
+With this personalized approach, we can better help you find your dream home.
+We are also available to answer questions via phone and email.
+For the latest information on how to schedule a tour, please visit https://www.alderbrookproperties.com/golf-course-homes-hood-canal/covid-19-updates/.

 We look forward to being in touch!